Baati (garment)

-A baati, or, more formally, a shiid, is a traditional Somali cotton house dress with a loose fit and short sleeves.
+A baati, also known as dirac shiid, is a Somali cotton house dress with a loose fit and short sleeves.
+It is designed with different patterns and colors that are usually paired with a matching scarf or shawl (garbassaar).
+It is seen as a staple in many East African households.
 It is popular throughout East Africa due to Somali migration and trading across the region.
-It is seen as a staple in many East African households.
-The garment is noted for its versatility; it can be used as swimwear or as a sling to carry an infant.
+The garment is noted for its vibrant design, fluidity and versatility such as being modified as a sling to carry an infant.